nikmash711/nikkie-pawfiles-client/README.md

 - [ ] 10.
 Parts of the design (and puns) will change based on whether it's a cat vs dog, male vs female.
 Design will hopefully look like an actual timeline
 - [ ] 11.
 "See more" at bottom of timeline to load more posts so db doesn't load all of them at once
 - [ ] 12.
 Make it an app for flex week!
 - [ ] 13.
-Ability to change password when logged in
+When a user adds a vaccination, prescription, or doctor to their medical post, it will be added to a history tab for that category so they can easily view a list of vaccinations, prescriptions, and doctors for a given pet
 - [ ] 14.
 Ability to reset password (this would involve storing user's emails, a security issue.
 Or they would have to report a problem, and then I'd need some way of verifying their identity). https://nodemailer.com/about/, https://www.mailgun.com/blog/how-to-send-transactional-email-in-a-nodejs-app-using-the-mailgun-api, https://www.w3schools.com/nodejs/nodejs_email.asp
 - [ ] 15.
 Settings tab will lead to a settings page where user can update their name (not username), password, email(?), profile picture, etc.
 - [ ] 16.
 Use an API for maps so when user types in address for vet, it loads and comes up and they can click it.
 It'll link to Google Maps
-- [ ] 17.
-When a user adds a vaccination, prescription, or doctor to their medical post, it will be added to a history tab for that category so they can easily view a list of vaccinations, prescriptions, and doctors for a given pet

 ## Foreseeable Issues:
 1. Storing images/files in MongoDB (I think I'd have to use something called GridFS)